 How can we leave one of the most defining moments of our lives up to chance or strangers?

 Is it possible to break through the current culture of hidden experiences, hushed stories and fear to take steps to own our pregnancy and birth decisions?
 How can we maintain our autonomy throughout our experience?
-After supporting dozens of births, witnessing multiple complications, countless variations, I’ve identified what I believe is the most defining quality to a satisfying birth and power your journey beyond the birth room.
+After supporting dozens of births, witnessing multiple complications and countless variations, I’ve identified what I believe is the most defining quality to a satisfying birth and what brings power to your journey beyond the birth room.
 And that is simply: personal responsibility.

 We have forgotten what our ancestors instinctively knew.
-There was no one to save them from their experience.
+There was no one to save them from their birth experiences.
 They alone were responsible.
 But, in today’s birth culture, we want our babies to be well and healthy and so we have been trained to trust experts outside of ourselves with the hoped-for outcome.
 But, we have forgotten our place.
-Our place education, intuition and active participation as we welcome our babies into the world!
+Our place of our own education, intuition and active participation as we welcome our babies into the world!

 - being the person who caused something to happen